 See our top five day trips below for a selection of the best trips just a few hours from Hong Kong.
-Or, if you want somewhere more off the beaten track, try our hidden China from Hong Kong trips - where you'll find Ming era temples and mountain retreats.
+Or, if you want somewhere more off the beaten track, try some hidden China from Hong Kong trips where you'll find Ming era temples and mountain retreats.

 Need visa?
 No

 Guangzhou is often overlooked when people are picking a Chinese city to visit, but while it may lack tea houses and temples this is very much the face of modern China.
 If you want to get a feel for where China’s incredible economic growth is going, you can find the answer in the sleek skyscrapers, fast cars and air-conditioned malls of Guangzhou.
 There is also the elegant architecture of Shaiman Island, where British, American and French companies traded from in the 19th century.
 The fine colonial trading outposts have been repurposed as restaurants, cafes, and bars.

 Need visa?
 Yes, Chinese Visa or Guangdong visa